 Between the World Wars, Nabisco (National Biscuit Company [I didn’t know that either.]) hired a few thousand salespeople just to push their new Milkbone products into grocery stores.
 The first canned dog food, Ken-L-Ration, was created in 1922.
 After World War I, aluminum and tin were readily available and canned horsemeat became the new dog food.
 You have to remember that industrialization, farming advances, and automobiles were making horses obsolete, and…well…

 In the 1930s, house cats received their first tinned cat food, too.
 By 1941, canned dog food accounted for 90% of the market.
 But nothing gold can stay: with the tin and meat rationing that came with World War II, dry pet foods became the standard.

 Manufacturers got a lot of complaints (and pretty quickly) about the texture and digestibility of dry food, and Purina took them seriously.
 For three years, the cereal division (yeah, the ones that made Chex famous) worked on Purina Dog Chow.
 Released in 1957, and it’s still the best-selling dog food in America.
 Because of their scientific pencil-pushing and testing, most American grocery stores dedicate more shelf space to pet food than they do for baby food or even breakfast cereal.

 Purina nailed it: people’s pets matter.

-Since then, there have been tremendous developments in the pet food industry, not only in production but in advertisement as well.
-Plus, the American agriculture industry benefitted by having a place for meat-packing by-products to finally go towards, rather than go to waste.
-The FDA also got involved to create stronger processing methods and quality controls, which reflected the food science that veterinarians began cautioning their clients about.
+Since then, there have been tremendous developments in the pet food industry, not only in production but in an advertisement as well.
+Plus, the American agriculture industry benefitted by having a place for meat-packing by-products to finally go towards rather than go to waste.
+The FDA also got involved in creating stronger processing methods and quality controls, which reflected the food science that veterinarians began cautioning their clients about.
 As a result, it’s estimated that 95% of American pets’ caloric intake comes directly from commercial pet food.